 Tea by the Lock: old-world charm, vegan comforts, and the elusive egg sandwich

-Tea by the Lock: eclectic crockery and yummy cakes
+Tea by the Lock: eclectic crockery and giant cakes

 Step inside and it feels less like a tearoom and more like wandering into a casually curated antique space.
 There is a strong Georgian and Victorian influence throughout, from the dark-toned walls to the eclectic mix of portraits, paintings and old photographs that line them.
 The crockery is quaintly mismatched, and an extremely confident calico cat wanders between neighbouring tables.
 Even the music, at least on our visit, leans into the atmosphere, with soft wartime tunes adding to the sense that time has slowed down.
 Nothing moves quickly here.

-Old school: don’t trust any menu that isn’t on the blackboard.
+Old school: don’t trust any menu that isn’t written in chalk

-I had spoken endlessly about the vegan egg mayonnaise sandwich and the cheese savoury option since browsing the menu online the night before, while my lunch date had his eye on the breakfast pasty.
-Unfortunately, it was early spring and not peak season.
+I had fixated on the vegan egg mayonnaise sandwich and the cheese savoury option since browsing the options online the night before, while my lunch buddy had his eye on the breakfast pasty.
+Unfortunately, it was early spring and not peak season, and the table menu was redundant.
 On the blackboard behind the counter was a pared-back selection of soup, sausage rolls, and scones.
 The full menu, we were told, would return in April.

 Savoury snacks: cheese scones and sausage rolls